Let's talk about Hunger....

 Take 5 deep breaths and see how you feel.

-Become more aware - some call it mindful.
+4) Become More Aware - some call it mindful.

 Smile at the driver next to you, even wave!